agrif/django-cannen/README.md

 ~~~~

 This will put Cannen at the URL `http://yourdomain.com/radio/`.
 Feel
 free to put it wherever you want it.
+Finally, remember to run
+`python manage.py syncdb` to install the Cannen tables.

 ### Running the Playlist Manager